fgnt/pb_chime5/README.md

 # pb_chime5: Front-End Processing for the CHiME-5 Dinner Party Scenario

+This repository is not finished (i.e. work in progress).
+Open points:

+- [x] core enhancement code
+- [ ] remove dependencies from our infrastructure
+- [ ] launch script
+- [ ] manual script

 Challenge website: http://spandh.dcs.shef.ac.uk/chime_challenge/

 Workshop website: http://spandh.dcs.shef.ac.uk/chime_workshop/

 This repository includes all components of the CHiME-5 front-end presented by Paderborn University on the CHiME-5 workshop.
 In combination with an acoustic model presented by the RWTH Aachen this multi-channel front-end achieved the third best results during the challenge with 54.56 %.

-This is a work in progress.

 If you are using this code please cite the following paper: